phoughton/phoughton/README.md

 ## Hello & Welcome

 If you made it here then you are probably, at least a bit, technical.
 That's Great!
-I'm a geek with and when I'm not being paid to write, tinker with or test software, you'll probably still find me tinkering with some new tech.
+I'm a geek and when I'm not being paid to write, tinker with or test software, you'll probably still find me tinkering with some new tech.

 Here's a few of my more interesting bits of code: